 For each of these three topics state of the art approaches and recent new solutions have been presented.

-Acknowledgement: The author would like to thank Peter Jax and Thomas Lotter for many valuable discussions and contributions to this paper.
+Acknowledgement: The author would like to thank Rainer Martin, Tim Fingscheidt, Peter Jax, Thomas Lotter and Thorsten Clevorn for many valuable discussions and contributions.